-An order of a truancy court may be challenged by filing a motion for a new trial.
-Rules 505.3(c) and (e) apply to a motion for a new trial.
+The judgment of a truancy court may be contested by filing a motion for a new trial.
+Rules 505.3(c) and (e) apply to a motion for a new trial, meaning that the motion must be filed within 14 days of the judgment, and if the judge has not yet ruled, the motion is automatically denied at 5:00 pm on the 21st day after the judgment (not after the filing of the motion).
+The judge should grant the motion if it is determined that justice was not done in the original trial.
 Family Code § 65.109.
-See Chapter 7.B of the Civil Deskbook.
+See Chapter 7 of the Civil Deskbook.

-2. Right to Appeal
+2. Appeal